-The RTM3205 typically ships with a GPS Antenna Kit which includes 50 feet (15 meters) of antenna cable.
+The time server typically ships with an optional GPS Antenna Kit which includes 50 feet (15 meters) of antenna cable.
 This amount of cable is sufficient for the majority of GPS antenna installations.
 Longer cable runs can also be accommodated.
-Figure 1 shows the GPS antenna rooftop mounting hardware.
-Below is a list of the items in a typical GPS Antenna Kit, part number 0610-0009-001:
+Below is a list of the items in a typical GPS Antenna Kit: